Skip to main content

 Step-by-Step: How to File a CAP Appeal

-To initiate a CAP appeal, the first thing you are required to do is speak with a collections manager if the original employee cannot resolve your issue.
+To initiate a CAP appeal, first speak with a collections manager if the original employee cannot resolve your issue..
 If that doesn’t lead to a resolution, you can then proceed with a formal CAP request.
-Although recommended, it is not a requirement to speak with a manager before submitting a CAP request for the installment agreement issues discussed above.
+Although recommended, it is not a requirement to speak with a manager before submitting a CAP request for an installment agreement issue.

-If the manager cannot resolve your issue, let the collection office know within two business days after your call or meeting that you intend to appeal.
+If the manager cannot resolve your issue, notify the collection office within two business days after your call or meeting that you intend to appeal.
 Then, postmark Form 9423 Collection Appeal Request within three business days following your discussion with the manager.

 If you request a conference with a manager and do not receive a response within two days, you can proceed and file Form 9423.
 In this situation, use box 15 on the form to indicate that you requested a managerial conference and did not receive a response.
 If the manager makes a reasonable effort to reach you but you ignore their calls, you could lose your opportunity for a CAP hearing.